 There are pros and cons to both of these approaches.
 The true content hub achieves better topical relevance since the internal linking is more deliberate, whereas descriptive navigation is more of a “brute force” method.
 On the other hand, the sheer number of internal links that a page placed in the navigation gains can be more effective than a few carefully chosen links.

 A descriptive navigation hub is much harder to implement than a true content hub, but they are the most powerful.
 Clients are often (rightfully) protective of their site’s navigation, or there may not be any room for an additional link.
 It might also not make sense to put a link to a would-be hub page in the navigation, especially if it’s a deeper subpage on a large site.
-Use your best judgment in deciding how to make a content hub for your or your client’s site.
+Use your best judgment in deciding whether or not to use this type of hub for your or your client’s site.
 Use descriptive navigation hubs when:

 Creating New Spoke Pages for Your Hub